MEH4231/TF2maps/README.md

 In the config.

-Download any of the maps that you want to use.
+Download any of the maps that you want to use and put them in your maps directory.

 ### Ready to go!!!!